There’s a saying in business, “It’s not what you know, it’s who you know.”

 Almost 80% of job requirements are never advertised.
 The only way such opportunities are recognized and filled is through word-of-mouth, and this is where networking comes in.
 In other words, ‘your contacts will help reveal the hidden job market.’

-And today networking primarily takes place online, especially because of the COVID-19 pandemic.
+And today networking primarily takes place online.

 Whether you’re just getting started in your career or are well-established in your job, networking is a skill you should be using regularly to broaden your influence and reputation.